Looking4Cache/node-red-contrib-remote/README.md

 ## Version History

 Version 1.1.0:
 - Added question node to send questions through push notifications.
 They can be answered directly on the notification level.
+- You can select sounds for the push notifications.
-Please update your mobile apps to Version 1.1.0 too.
+- Important: Please update your mobile apps to Version 1.1.0 too.

 Version 1.0.3:
 - Added the function to activate verbose logging of the SSH tunnel.